Geneva concept is actually going to get built. Probably...

 What we say:

-Odd-looking Mercedes four-door coupe.
-Oddly, it's more flawed than we'd ever expect from Merc in 2014
+Odd-looking CLA is more flawed than we'd ever expect from Merc in 2016

 What is it?

 An A-Class with a boot.
 Mercedes has really excelled itself here – in a time when niches are increasingly hard to find and exploit, this one is genuinely new.
 A sort of saloon/coupe, but in the hatchback class.
 Think mini-CLS and you’re about there.
 As we said, it’s based on the A-Class so shares the platform, engines, transmission and interior, but gains a droopy new back end.
-For added high-performance thrills, there’s now a 355bhp AMG version.
+For added high-performance thrills, there’s the AMG CLA 45.

 On paper, the CLA looks fine.
 The two main engine choices offer decent-ish poke – either a 168bhp diesel or a 120bhp petrol – and they will do 0-62mph in 8.2secs or 9.3secs respectively.
 The CLA is front-wheel drive, but that shouldn’t be a drawback.